How to Achieve True SSH in RunPod

 Finding a Compatible Instance

-All secure cloud pods are TCP enabled by default, so the easiest way to get a compatible pod is to deploy a secure cloud instance.
-If you'd rather browse or use the Community Cloud, you can select "Browse" from the left side menu and look for instances that have the "TCP" badge under the internet speeds.
-We'll be going through the Secure Cloud route for this example, but using the Community Cloud browse method is very similar.
+All secure cloud pods are TCP enabled by default, so the easiest way to get a compatible pod is to deploy a Secure Cloud instance.
+If you'd rather browse or use the Community Cloud, you can select "Pods" from the left side menu and then click Deploy to get to the deployment options.

 Most of the setup takes place in this menu.
 In this example, we're using the stock Ubuntu image.
 The major things to check off are:

-- Copy/Paste the below in the "Docker Command" field
+• Copy/Paste the below in the "Container Start Command" field

 bash -c "apt update;apt install -y wget;DEBIAN_FRONTEND=noninteractive apt-get install openssh-server -y;mkdir -p ~/.ssh;cd $_;chmod 700 ~/.ssh;echo YOUR_PUBLIC_KEY > authorized_keys;chmod 700 authorized_keys;service ssh start;sleep infinity"